molovo/zvm/README.md

 #### Using per-project versions automatically.

 Setting `ZVM_AUTO_USE=1` adds a hook which automatically changes the version when you `cd` into a directory with a `.zvmrc` file.

-### Installing man pages

-ZSH use [yodl](https://fbb-git.github.io/yodl/) to compile it's man pages.
-If yodl is not installed on your system, zvm will skip the installation of man pages, to avoid the build erroring.
-If you require the man pages to be compiled for each version, just make sure `yodl` is available and in your `$PATH`.

 ## License